One hour of fun--watch out for Suzy the Moose!

 Are there age restrictions?

 Yes, child passengers must be at least 5 years old to ride along and 16 years old to drive.
+Drivers need to be 18 years old or older to have a passenger.

 Where is Leavenworth Snowmobile Tours located?